sachinselvaraju1/sachindot.github.io/_posts/2024-02-14-CreateYourOwnNeuralNetwork.md

 title: Create Your Own Neural Network from Scratch
 date: 2024-02-14 10:00:00
 description: How to make your own neural network using Python from scratch
-tags: formatting code
+tags: neural-network
 categories: machine-learning
 featured: true
 ---

-# Create Your Own Neural Network for Dummies
 In this blog post, we'll explore how to create a simple neural network from scratch using Python.
 We'll walk through building a Single Layer Perceptron to classify diabetes patients based on a dataset from Kaggle.
 You don’t need any fancy deep learning libraries like TensorFlow or PyTorch; we'll implement everything from scratch.
 By the end of this blog, you'll understand the core concepts behind neural networks and have a functional perceptron model.
 Let's get started!

 ---

-## What is a Single Layer Perceptron?
+### What is a Single Layer Perceptron?

 A **Single Layer Perceptron (SLP)** is the simplest type of artificial neural network.
 It consists of a single layer of weights that connect the input features to the output node, with an activation function applied to produce the final output.
 The perceptron was originally introduced by Frank Rosenblatt in 1958 as a binary classifier—its job is to determine whether an input belongs to one of two classes.

 ### How Does It Work?

 In a Single Layer Perceptron: